Fellsströnd and Skarðsströnd in West Iceland - the Saga Circle of Iceland

 Fellsströnd and Skarðsströnd in West Iceland - the Saga Circle of IcelandGrafardrangur is a huge lava dyke

-Geirmundur also had 4 farms in Hornstrandir.
+Geirmundur also had four farms in Hornstrandir.

-Abandoned mine by the seaAbandoned mine by the sea at Skarðsströnd West-Iceland
+An abandoned mine by the seaAbandoned mine by the sea at Skarðsströnd West-Iceland

-Abandoned mine by the sea
+An abandoned mine by the sea

 We next stopped by an abandoned coal mine by the seashore.
 Coal was mined here from around 1890 until the middle of the 20th century.

-Here one can see a small railway track and the remains of a bridge, which makes for a good photo opportunity.
+Here, one can see a small railway track and the remains of a bridge, which makes for a good photo opportunity.

 Lignite (surtarbrandur) was mined here at Tindanáma in the middle of the 20th century.

-Fellsströnd and Skarðsströnd in West Iceland - the Saga Circle of IcelandNowadays the algae factory at Reykhólar harvests seaweed from the sea and if you look closely you can sometimes see them working on orange machinery harvesting the seaweed from the sea below the road on Skarðsströnd.
+Fellsströnd and Skarðsströnd in West Iceland - the Saga Circle of IcelandNowadays, the algae factory at Reykhólar harvests seaweed from the sea, and if you look closely, you can sometimes see them working on orange machinery harvesting the seaweed from the ocean below the road on Skarðsströnd.

 Staðarhólskirkja church and the monumentsStaðarhólskirkja church and the monuments West-Iceland